-The Durban International Film Festivals is one of four festivals presented by the Centre for Creative Arts at the University of Kwazulu-Natal.
+The Durban International Film Festival is one of five festivals presented by the Centre for Creative Arts at the University of Kwazulu-Natal.
 The other festivals are the Time of the Writer festival, the JOMBA!
-Dance festival and the Poetry Africa festivals.
-The Centre for Creative Arts, located in the School of the Arts at the University, is a multi-disciplinary hub which values the power and agency vested in the arts to contribute to social change.
-Aligned to the University’s academic agenda the festivals also play a vital role in knowledge generation through teaching, learning and research.
+Dance festival, the Poetry Africa, and Artfluence Human Rights festivals.
+The Centre for Creative Arts, located in the School of the Arts at the University, is a multi-disciplinary hub that values the power and agency vested in the arts to contribute to social change.
+Aligned to the University’s academic agenda, the festivals also play a vital role in knowledge generation through teaching, learning, and research.
 The festivals are also the University’s interface with its diverse publics.

-The Durban International Film Festival (DIFF) fulfils a facilitative function as a promoter of the film industry, creating platforms for networking and cultural exchange.
-It was initiated as a safe space for intellectual and creative dialogue to initiate conversations that spark innovation and question the world we live in and the lenses through which history is portrayed during a time of conflict and extreme racial tensions.
+The Durban International Film Festival fulfils a facilitative function as a promoter of the film industry, creating networking and cultural exchange platforms.
+It was initiated as a safe space for intellectual and creative dialogue to start conversations that spark innovation and question the world we live in and the lenses through which history is portrayed during a time of conflict and extreme racial tensions.
 It continues to do so, tackling contemporary challenges through various initiatives and industry engagements.

-We are grateful to our valued programme partners for their continued support: the US Consulate in Durban, KZN Film Commission, the KZNSA, Durban Film Office through the Durban Filmmart Programme, Talents Durban, National Film & Video Foundation, NEWF, SWIFT and other valued partners.
+We are grateful to our valued programme partners for their continued support: the KZN Film Commission, National Film and Video Foundation, National Arts Council and the KZN Department of Sports, Arts and Culture.
 We thank you very much.

 Sign up here to be the first one to find out when the tickets will be available.